ebu/test-engine-live-tools/README.md

 easy looping of the source material.
 The contents of the file can be either MPEG-2 video/audio or H264/AAC, or most likely anything else that ffmpeg can extract from a MPEG-2 TS container.

+## Using different sources

+Instead of using a looped MPEG-2 TS file directly, it is also possible to read from other input sources.
+By specifying an input source using a URL with a protocol, this will be directly passed to ffmpeg to read from another source.
+This way you can for example ingest video using UDP transport.
+Example usage:

+    # bin/live-stream udp://192.168.0.10:1234

+In theory any transport protocol supported by your version of ffmpeg is allowed.

 # Configuration

 The default configuration generates one video representation and one audio representation.
 See `lib/config.js` for details.